zirachw/Tucil3_13523004_13523098/README.md

 > [!TIP]
 >
-> Or just double-click it as usual executables :D
+> Or just double-click the `app.jar` as usual executables :D

 ### ️Build Locally